-Phenibut is not approved in the U.S. for recreational or medicinal use.
 However, it is widely prescribed in Russia, Latvia and Ukraine for treating insomnia, depression, post traumatic stress disorder and anxiety.
 When taken at higher than normal doses, phenibut can induce auditory and visual hallucinations as well as acute psychosis.
-Mixing phenibut with alcohol significantly intensifies its effects.
-Phenibut is currently marketed under these and other brand names;
+Mixing it with alcohol significantly intensifies its effects.
+It is currently marketed under these and other brand names;

-If phenibut were legal in the U.S., it would probably be designated like an opioid, since tolerance to the drug develops quickly.
+If it were legal in the U.S., it would probably be designated like an opioid, sinceto the drug develops quickly.
 People under the effects of phenibut should never drive an automobile or operating machinery.
-Effects of phenibut:
+Effects of it can include:

 - Loss of coordination